iAvoe/Data-structures-and-algorithms-review/Data structs & algos review - Writing methods.md

 - Remove from head of arrayList is O(N), since array-shift happens after each removal, then folding happens after current arrayList has half of its previous values: O(N^2)
 - Remove from tail of arrayList is O(1), this time only folding happens: O(N)

-### Using the SimpleBinaryTree class, write a public/private size method that will return the number of element nodes in the tree, note that the private method is recursive
+### Using the SimpleBinaryTree class, write a recursive public-private size method (return the number of element nodes in the tree)
 ```
 /**
  * Get size of the tree recursively